 Don’t lie down after eating: Waiting at least two hours after eating before lying down can help prevent stomach acid from flowing back up into the esophagus.

 Lose weight: Excess weight can put pressure on the stomach and increase the risk of GERD.
-Losing weight can help reduce GERD symptoms and prevent the GERD cough.
+Losing weight can help reduce GERD symptoms.

 Elevate your head while sleeping: Sleeping with your head elevated can help prevent stomach acid from flowing back up into the esophagus and causing irritation.